krupalshah/Composer/README.md

 <img src="/raw/legocomposer.jpg?raw=true" width="250" height="250"/>

-Composer helps you to execute chains of interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
+Composer helps you to execute multiple interdependent input/output tasks such as webservice calls, database read/writes and file i/o with concurrency support using `java.util.concurrent` APIs.
 It is compatible with Java 8 & above on all JVM based platforms.